 Seller shall affix one packing sheet to the outside of each individual line item carton.
 For consolidation shipments, Seller shall affix all the packing sheets to the outside of the consolidation box.
-Seller shall include copy of packing sheet inside container.
+For hazmat shipments, Seller shall affix all the packing sheets to the outside of the container.
+Seller shall include copy of the packing sheet inside container.